boundir/AStrongerADVENT/A Stronger ADVENT/ReadMe.txt

 [list]
     [*] The Spectre will now use Vanish after Shadowbind.
     [*] The Spectre Prime will now use Vanish after Shadowbind.
-    [*] The Priest will prioritize using Holy Warrior on your MindControlled units.
+    [*] The Priest will prioritize using Holy Warrior on your Mind Controlled units.
     [*] Units are more likely to use grenades.
     [*] Purifier will attack the mimic beacon with his pistol.
-    [*] Units in fire will try to remove it by hunkering down if using ADVENT Avenger's Everyone Gets Hunker Down mod.
+    [*] Units on fire will try to remove it by hunkering down if using ADVENT Avenger's Everyone Gets Hunker Down mod.
 [/list]

 [b][u]Units[/u][/b]
 [list]
     [*] Spectre Prime will now create a Shadow Prime.
+    [*] New look for Spectre Prime.
 [/list]

 [h1]Recommanded mods[/h1]